solids4foam/solids4foam/CONTRIBUTING.md

 ## Questions?

-If you have any questions or need assistance, feel free to open a [discussion](https://github.com/solids4foam/solids4foam/discussions).
+Feel free to open a [discussion thread](https://github.com/solids4foam/solids4foam/discussions) if you have any questions or need assistance,

 Thank you for contributing to solids4foam!